mangalji/codemos_1/README.md

   - say every yes **Y** for accept the T&C.
  <h3>My code generates fake data using faker module.
 So, we need to download the faker module also.</h3>

- after these activities, we need to going install the faker module:
+ <b>after these activities, we need to going install the faker module:</b>
  - run the commands in terminal in your folder directory in venv:
   - pip install faker

+**if you did all of these action: write my code in the file.**